-There are several important considerations when using USSD.
+There are several important considerations for using USSD.
 First, because smartphone app developers typically visualize menu structure with a web-based model in mind, they may overlook how tedious and slow it is to access deeper branches in a decision tree on a small-screen flip phone using the timed interaction of USSD.
 Instead, users of more basic phones may be more likely to engage with content if it is directly pushed to them in the form of an SMS message rather than requiring them to navigate through successive layers in a decision tree to access it.
-Therefore, a central question for researchers is how channel medium affects response rates in a menu driven system versus a system in
+Therefore, a central question for researchers is how channel medium affects response rates in a menu driven system versus a system in which questions are sent to users.
+Second, USSD development requires more upfront work than SMS development because of its interactive nature, offsetting some of the costs gains attained by using the technology.
+A third potential concern with USSD involves variation in the length of time the connection to the network remains open during the USSD response session.
+These rates vary by country, and potentially by provider, requiring care to understand the timeout environment.